Custom $350K Pickup Crashes Into Pole to End San Fernando Valley Chase

-A possible DUI pursuit involving a mammoth Ford dual-wheel pickup truck in the San Fernando Valley Wednesday night ended with a crash into a pole.
+A possible DUI pursuit involving a mammoth Ford dual-wheel pickup truck owned by a celebrity DJ ended with a crash that brought down a light pole Wednesday night in the San Fernando Valley.

 Newschopper4 was over the chase around 9:45 p.m. on the 101 Freeway near Balboa Boulevard, with the driver speeding on the California motorway.